the-spyke/undercut/docs/cli/overview.md

 title: CLI Overview
 ---

-`@undercut/cli` is a command line utility for data processing using `Undercut`'s Push Lines and any valid JavaScript expressions.
+A command line utility for lazy data processing in a shell using operations from Undercut and any valid JavaScript expression including loading your custom libraries.

 ## Installation